Rope Selection Guide & Information

 Few innovations in the past century have been as remarkable and useful as Kevlar, invented in 1965 and produced by DuPont.
 Among its many uses, Kevlar materials have been used for bullet-proof armor and flame resistant material.
 Kevlar rope is no less remarkable.
 Pound for pound, Kevlar rope is far stronger than steel and it will not rust.
 For this reason, Kevlar rope is used as mooring lines on oil rigs and ships.
-While nylon rope has certain elastic abilities, Kevlar rope will not stretch at all, making it the best choice when complete stability is needed.
+While nylon rope has certain elastic abilities, Kevlar rope has very low stretch, making it an excellent choice when complete stability is needed.

 Pros & Cons

-- Positives: Strongest rope, freeze resistant, flame resistant, chemical resistant, water resistant, stretch resistant, cut resistant.
+- Positives: Strongest rope, freeze resistant, flame resistant, chemical resistant, water resistant, stretch resistant, cut resistant, UV Resistant Coating.

 - Negatives: not immune to damage.

 - Most Common Uses: Winch lines, mooring lines, helicopter slings, temperature extreme situations.

 Because of its polymeric properties, Kevlar material is susceptible to UV light and should not be permanently exposed to UV rays.
 Unlike any other rope, Kevlar rope is flame resistant.
-This rope can resist temperatures 160° C before it begins to weaken, and Kevlar will only strengthen when exposed to subzero temperatures.
+This rope can resist temperatures 500° F before it begins to weaken, and Kevlar will only strengthen when exposed to subzero temperatures.

 One should be aware of any signs of wear on Kevlar rope, as the integrity of the rope can be more seriously compromised than the damage makes it appear.
 Kevlar’s qualities are best demonstrated in extreme temperature conditions, or any time sheer strength is required.

 Styles of Rope